Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `operation` is a zero-initialized operation object.
 * `inputs` is an opaque pointer to the [inputs](#pake-driver-inputs) for the PAKE operation.

-The setup driver function should preserve `inputs` for other driver functions.
+The setup driver function should preserve the inputs using get-data functions.

 #### PAKE driver output